NetworkRADIUS/automatic-eap/README.md

 ## What is this?

+Historically, 802.1X / EAP has been difficult to configure and use securely.

+Until now.

-802.1X / EAP is hard to use and configure.
-This repository includes sample code which shows that it can be _trivial_ to configure client systems for many EAP types.
+This repository contains sample code which shows that it can be _trivial_ to configure client systems for many EAP types.
 All that is required is that the client system have:

 1. A web root CA, so that it can securely verify web sites for downloads
 2. a network connection